SathvikKP/Hadoop_Chunk_Size/README.md

     <!-- 512MB 536870912 -->
 ```
 # Extra Stuff Guide --> Finding Most Popular Words in the text files

+I have written hadoop mapreduce code to find most popular words.
+The two appraoches are present in approach1 and approach2 directories.
+To compile then, use maven build tool.

 To run the program, use the following commands (change the input and output directories, note the number of temporary directories involved)
 ```